 You don't need to have the recommended three to six months' worth of basic expenses before you move on to other goals, but discuss how much you need in a rainy day fund to feel comfortable.

 5. Prepare Your Credit for a Mortgage

-While saving for a wedding and a house at the same time is no walk in the park, it is possible.
-As long as you and your partner are on the same page and willing to put in the effort, you can work together to get the wedding and the home you desire.
+Saving for a wedding and a house at the same time is no walk in the park, but it is possible.
+As long as you and your partner communicate, set effective and reasonable goals and put in the effort, you can work together to get the wedding and the home you desire.